Skip to content

 The following factors influence high prices in some areas of Iowa:

-• Size - Larger properties tend to value higher, especially if they have the potential to generate income.
+• Size - Larger properties tend to be valued higher, especially if they can generate income.

-• Condition and Amenities - The property's condition plus available amenities influence the property's value.
-Properties in good condition with modern amenities tend to value higher.
+• Condition and Amenities - The property's condition and available amenities influence its value.
+Properties in good condition with modern amenities tend to be more valuable.

 • Agricultural Factors - Iowa is known for the agricultural industry, so properties with good soil fertility, access to water sources, and good drainage may command higher prices.